Fat Biking FAQs

-First, take a look at this illustration of proper tire pressure on snow:
+First, take a look at the above illustration of proper tire pressure on snow:

 Is there a minimum tire width for groomed bike trails?

-CAMBA recommends riding at least 3.5-inch tires on groomed trails.
-Although the trails are sometimes firm enough for narrower tires, such conditions are rare during a normal winter.
+CAMBA recommends riding at least 3.8-inch tires on groomed trails.
 Larger riders should run minimum 4.5-inch tires.

 Should I ride on a freshly groomed trail?

 No, freshly groomed trails are almost always too soft for riding.
 They need time to harden, or “set up.”
 The time required for a trail to set up depends on several variables, such as temperature and humidity, but it always requires a period of falling temperatures.
 If you ride on a trail before it sets up, you will leave deep ruts in the trail, and when the trail finally does set up your rut will be there until the next grooming, so that every rider after you will have to contend with your rut.
 Not cool.
 Please check the Trail Conditions page for current trail conditions.

 Most trails are groomed by a paid grooming staff with a snowmobile pulling one of several implements designed to get the air out of the snow and compact it evenly.
 Our groomers use several grooming implements, depending on conditions, including implements from Wildcat Groomers, Yellowstone Track Systems and Tidd Tech.

 May I walk on groomed CAMBA trails?